diku-dk/pmph-e2020-pub/README.md

-suggest you come to DIKU for the other lab session as well (the one in which you are only guaranteed virtual presence by default), because I will allow such students to join the lab until the corona class capacity is reached by a first-come first-serve policy.
+suggest you come to DIKU for the other lab session as well (the one in which you are only guaranteed virtual presence by default), because I will allow such students to join the lab until the corona class capacity is reached (using a first-come first-serve policy).
-(This is because typically some students absentee the physical lab sessions, so there might be space for the others).
+This is because typically some students absentee the physical lab sessions, so there might be space for the others.
 If we are out of space you can find a quit place to attend by zoom via edurom.

 ### Evaluation